jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 **David**:
 It's interesting.
-Andrew scheer has been like an auctioneer going in reverse.
+Andrew schemer has been like an auctioneer going in reverse.
 He wanted five days a week and now he's down to three days a week.
 That has been the compromise that the other parties have agreed to.
 The greens don't want any session unless there is a vote.
 The bloc is content to have rules of engagement so they don't have to go through this every time they have to come back.